Infinitely Losing My Edge

 I'm losing my edge.

-To all the kids in Lyon and Salvador.
+To all the kids in Lagos and Jakarta.

-I'm losing my edge to the art-school Stockholm kids in little jackets and borrowed nostalgia for the unremembered nineties.
+I'm losing my edge to the art-school Woodstock kids in little jackets and borrowed nostalgia for the unremembered nineties.

 I'm losing my edge.